Cohesive Devices - Anaphoric Nouns

 Using nouns to refer to previous parts of a text

 Anaphoric nouns are nouns which are used to refer back to some object or idea already presented in a text.
 They are usually very general words and often abstract nouns because they refer to ideas, arguments, theories and so on.
+When they are used to refer to ideas found elsewhere in a text they are sometimes known as shell nouns.
 They constitute an important class of words in academic discourse.

 The text below contains examples of nouns used anaphorically to refer to previous items.
 It also contains other reference items, some of which are highlighted and explained.
 The text is taken from an article, How memories are formed and retrieved by the brain revealed in a new study, in "The Conversation" by Benjamin J. Griffiths and Simon Hanslmayr from the University of Birmingham and you can access the full article here.